haacked/haacked.com/_posts/archived/2006-02-16-BetterDevelopersThroughDiversity.aspx.markdown

 ---
 layout: post
-title: "Better Developers Through Diversity"
+title: Better Developers Through Diversity
 date: 2006-02-16 -0800
 comments: true
 disqus_identifier: 11802
 categories: []
+redirect_from: "/archive/2006/02/15/BetterDevelopersThroughDiversity.aspx/"
 ---

 The local newspaper sports a comic strip that enjoys every opportunity to mock the modern university’s emphasis on diversity.
 The strip holds diversity accountable for lowered standards and educational quality.